Beloved1310/Beloved1310/README.md

 ### Hi👋, I am an innovator in problem-solving,
- passionate about crafting seamless and efficient software solutions, 👩‍💻I bring extensive expertise in front and backend development 💻
+ passionate about crafting seamless and efficient software solutions, 👩‍💻I bring extensive expertise in frontend and backend development 💻

 - 🔭 I’m currently working on a global project
-- 🌱 I’m currently learning: Developer relationship, Javascript.
+- 🌱 I’m currently learning: Developer relationship, Web 3, Javascript.
 - 👯 I’m looking to collaborate on commerce or fintech products of all sizes and ranges (Javascript)
 - 🤔 I’m looking to help  and learn with technical problem products ranging from commerce and fintech
 - 💬 Ask me about Software Engineering, Developer Relations, Web3